fmazzant/Localization/README.md

 ```
 where label is a BindableObject.

-# Maui
+# .NET MAUI

-The Maui has a specific library to manage the culture inside the project.
+The .NET MAUI has a specific library to manage the culture inside the project.

 In first time is necessary initializing the LocalizationManager.
 Like this:
 ```c#